Watch the Full Flower Moon Bloom!

-May’s full Moon reaches its peak on Wednesday, May 26!
-This full Moon will be the closest full Moon of the year, making it the second of two supermoons—don’t miss it!
-Plus, it will coincide with a total lunar eclipse in some areas.
+May’s full Moon reaches its peak on May 15-16, 2022!
+Plus, this full Moon will coincide with a total lunar eclipse for most of North America.
 Here’s everything you should know about this month’s full Moon, including how it came to be called the “Flower Moon.”

 This month’s full Moon coincides with a total lunar eclipse!
 A lunar eclipse occurs when Earth stands directly between the Moon and the Sun, which results in Earth casting its shadow on the Moon.
 During a total lunar eclipse, the Moon is fully obscured by Earth’s shadow, giving the Moon a reddish hue.
 This phenomenon is where the term “blood moon” comes from.